Tips for Making a Career Change

 Read everything you can about the position you seek.
 Read statistics, job descriptions, blogs and the like.
 Most of all, read what employees have to say about the position so that you can get honest first-hand knowledge about it.
 Decide what you want to do after you conduct research.

 Take Schooling if You Can

 Take some courses that can help you excel at your new job.
-Work hard to earn a degree or certificate that shows your potential employers that you've done the job in a learning environment, and you've done it will.
+Work hard to earn a degree or certificate that shows your potential employers that you've done the job in a learning environment.
 The courses you take will help you with your new career, and they may even give you an advantage over others who are seeking the same position you desire.